RP

 4 ingredient prep cues

-Very ripe bananas (about 1 1/4 cups mashed) very ripe, mashed, unsalted butter melted, and egg beaten before you start cooking so the method does not stall.
+Very ripe bananas (about 1 1/4 cups mashed) very ripe, mashed, unsalted butter melted, and egg beaten before heat goes on.

 Adjustment logic